yashaswi29/tutor-contrib-cloudflared/README.md

 ### 2.3.4 Launch it

-That's it, doing the above, should be enough to be able to luach and browse Open edX from anywhere via `tutor local luanch` or `tutor local start`
+That's it, doing the above, should be enough to be able to luach and browse Open edX from anywhere via `tutor local launch` or `tutor local start`

 ## 3. Configuation